Questions on

 ACT 2

-7. In Act 2, Scene 2, when the question of turning Helen over to the Greeks and thereby ending the war comes up, what argument between Troilus (and Paris) and Hector (and Helenus) ensues?
-Why exactly does Troilus think it would be wrong to give in, and why does Hector think otherwise?
-Why does he nevertheless come round to Troilus’ side?
-How does this interchange affect your view of Hector?
+12. In Act 2, Scene 2, when the question of turning Helen over to the Greeks and thereby ending the war comes up, what argument between Troilus (and Paris) and Hector (and Helenus) ensues?
+Why does Troilus think it would be wrong to give in, and why does Hector think otherwise?
+Why does he nevertheless come round to Troilus’s side?
+How, if at all, does this exchange of opinions affect your view of Hector?

 ACT 3

-9. In Act 3, Scene 3, the one-time Trojan priest Calchas, who has defected to the Greeks, calls in a favor — he wants his daughter Cressida returned to him in the Greek camp in exchange for the captured Trojan Prince Antenor.
-Ulysses offers a plan for getting Achilles involved again in the war against Troy.
+18. In Act 3, Scene 3, the one-time Trojan priest Calchas, who has defected to the Greeks, calls in a favor—he wants his daughter Cressida returned to him in the Greek camp in exchange for the captured Trojan Prince Antenor.
+Ulysses, always clever, offers a plan for getting Achilles involved again in the war against Troy.
 What is his plan, and how does he follow up on it in his encounter with Achilles?
-According to Ulysses, what is the basis of military reputation?
+How does he get under Achilles’s skin—for example, what does Ulysses say to Achilles about the basis of military reputation?
+What effect does this strategy have upon Achilles, once Ulysses leaves him alone with Patroclus?

 ACT 4

-12. In Act 4, Scene 7, Hector gets his challenge match with Ajax.
-How does the contest go?
-How do the Greek and Trojan warriors behave after it is concluded?
-What does Achilles do to shatter the good mood?
-At this point, what assessment can you offer regarding the relative worth of Hector and Achilles?
+25. In Act 4, Scene 5b, how does the contest go?
+How do the Greek and Trojan warriors behave toward one another after it is concluded?
+Does all the talk of sincerity and “honor” seem uplifting or in some sense disturbing, given the circumstances?
+Explain.
+Finally, what gesture does Achilles make that shatters the prevailing good mood on both sides?
+At this point, what judgment can you offer regarding the relative worth of the legendary warriors Hector and Achilles, at least as this play casts them?

 ACT 5

-13. In Act 5, Scene 1, Thersites again targets our favorite Greek warriors, this time including Patroclus.
-Again, in what sense might these opponents be said to need one another?
-Overall, how would you characterize the role and significance of Thersites up to this point in the play?
+26. In Act 5, Scene 1, Thersites again targets our favorite Greek warriors, this time mainly Achilles and Patroclus.
+It’s easy just to call Thersites a parasite, but in what sense might he and his opponents be said to need one another?
+Overall, how would you characterize Thersites’s role and significance up to this point in the play?
+How, for example, does he reflect upon both the Trojan War and its supposed cause, sex (in the sense of desire and the physical act itself)?

-14. In Act 5, Scene 2, Troilus is guided by Ulysses to the tent where he may see how Cressida bears herself in the presence of the Greek Diomedes.
-What does Cressida do, and how does she justify it to herself?
+27. In Act 5, Scene 2, Troilus is guided by Ulysses to the tent where he may see how Cressida bears herself in the presence of the Greek Diomedes.
+What happens between her and her Greek master Diomedes?
+To what extent does Cressida resist his advances, and at what point does she give in to his sexual demands?
+How does she justify this capitulation to herself?
 How, in this and the next scene (Act 5, Scene 3), does Troilus deal with what he has witnessed?

-15. In Act 5, Scene 5, we learn that Hector has just killed Patroclus, throwing the Greek camp into dismay, but of course his friend’s death at last brings Achilles into the battle.
-What happens in the initial contest between Hector and Achilles — the great event so long awaited for much of the Trojan War?
-How does this contest between Hector and Achilles conclude in Act 5, Scenes 7-9?
-This is obviously not the Achilles we find in Homer’s Iliad — what principle seems to motivate him in these scenes?
+30. In Act 5, Scene 5, we learn that Hector has killed Patroclus, throwing the Greek camp into dismay, but of course his friend’s death at last brings Achilles into the battle.
+What happens in the initial fighting between Hector and Achilles—an event awaited for much of the Trojan War?
+Then, in Act 5, Scene 7 and Scene 9, by what dishonest means does Achilles defeat Hector?
+Shakespeare’s Achilles is clearly not of the same caliber as the one we meet in Homer’s Iliad—what principle seems to motivate him in these scenes?

-17. By Act 5, Scenes 9-11, Hector has been slain by Achilles, and the Trojans are left to register the grievous loss.
+31. By Act 5, Scenes 9-11, Hector has been slain by Achilles, and the Trojans are left to register the grievous loss.
 Troilus strikes Pandarus and bids him be gone, and the latter complains of his sufferings from venereal disease and his ill usage by Troilus.
-To what extent should we hold Pandarus responsible for the outcome of the love match between Troilus and Cressida?
-What was “in it” for him with regard to the matchmaking, anyway?
+To what extent does Pandarus’s final speech explain his motivation in acting as a bawd or go-between for his nephew Troilus and the Trojan maiden Cressida?
+How much blame, if any, would you assign to him for Troilus’s unhappiness by the play’s end?
+On the whole, how would you assess Pandarus’s significance in Troilus and Cressida?

 Edition.
 Greenblatt, Stephen et al., editors.
 The Norton Shakespeare: Comedies + Digital Edition.
 3rd ed.
 W. W. Norton, 2016.
 ISBN-13: 978-0-393-93861-6.